 NEW AND FORTHCOMING TITLES

-- Dig, David Nichols's brilliant history of Australian rock and pop music 1960–85 – the formative years when the nation cast off its colonial cultural shackles and took on the world.
+- Dig, David Nichols's brilliant history of Australian rock and pop music 1960–85.
 From the Missing Links to the Triffids by way of the Bee Gees, Easybeats, Skyhooks, AC/DC, and many more, cult heroes as well as international stars, these 600 pages cover the territory with Nichols's unique wit and flair.

 - Buried Country, Clinton Walker's fascinating, loving account of Aboriginal country music, has been revised and updated, and is finally getting its due as a groundbreaking work of music and social history.

 - The Big Whatever, the latest instalment of Peter Doyle's award-winning crime fiction series featuring Billy Glasheen, Sydney's most irresistible crook.

 - Lost Joy, collecting Camden Joy's rants, manifestoes, and stories from the 90s – he kickstarted a new style of writing about music in fiction and criticism